 If I had a magic wand to help golfers master the golf swing, I wouldn’t let them think.
 I would simply tell them what to do and they would do it.
-If they did in incorrectly, I would move them were I wanted them and and they would move to that position.
+If they did in incorrectly, I would move them where I wanted them and they would move to that position.
 No thinking, just doing.

 I recently had a conversation with a friend David who I ran into on a flight back to Oklahoma City.
 He is a Marine Sergeant.
-His duties require training and evaluating new recruits at bootcamp.
+His duties require training and evaluating new recruits at boot camp.
 He said that many of the new recruits are getting discouraged and try to leave the Marines.
-They claim that “Bootcamp is not what they thought it would be”.
+They claim that “Boot camp is not what they thought it would be”.

 Then he said something to me that he tells the unhappy recruits that I found very interesting.
 I want to quote him because what he said was very profound.
 He said:

 Is this true?
-Is life easier when we don’t think.
+Is life easier when we don’t think?
 Is golf easier if we don’t think?
 Does “not thinking” really makes things easier?
 Now that I am thinking about thinking.

 This reminds me of Moe’s poem.